-In 1997 Pooley returned to New Zealand, where she set up Spacific Films.
-Her first Spacific production was Relative Guilt, made for TV3, which was named Best Documentary at the 1999 Qantas Media Awards.The film examines the abuse experienced by the family of convicted murderer David Tamihere.
-She also produced Peta Carey's Kiwi Buddha, about the Southern Hemisphere's first Buddhist High Lama, and NHNZ heart disease doco The Man Who Has Everything, and in 2012, Robyn Paterson's autobiographical doco Finding Mercy.
+In 1997 Pooley returned to Aotearoa.
+A year later she launched company Spacific Films.
+The first Spacific production, Relative Guilt, was named Best Documentary at the 1999 Qantas Media Awards.
+It examines the abuse experienced by the family of convicted murderer David Tamihere.
+Pooley was also producing work by other documentarians: Kiwi Buddha, Peta Carey's portrait of a Buddhist High Lama, Keith Hunter's heart disease documentary The Man Who Has Everything, and in 2012, Robyn Paterson's autobiographical doco Finding Mercy.

-Profile updated on 23 May 2019
+Profile updated on 25 May 2021

 'Leanne Pooley on making docos and Untouchable Girls' (Video Interview) NZ On Screen website.
 Director Clare O'Leary.
 Loaded 3 April 2009.
 Accessed 23 May 2019

 Spacific Films website.
-Accessed 23 May 2019
+Accessed 23 June 2020

-Keith Barclay, 'Toronto books 25 April', Screenz website.
+Keith Barclay, 'Toronto books 25 April', Screenz website (broken link).
 Loaded 19 August 2015.
 Accessed 23 May 2019

-Linda Barnard, 'TIFF 2013: 39 films reviewed' (Capsule review of Beyond the Edge), The Star website (Broken link).
+Linda Barnard, 'TIFF 2013: 39 films reviewed' (Review of Beyond the Edge), The Star website (broken link).
 Loaded 28 August 2013.
 Accessed 23 May 2019

-Sarah Barnett, 'Leanne Pooley' (Interview) - The Listener, 2 September 2006 (Issue 3460)
+Sarah Barnett, 'Leanne Pooley' (Interview) - The Listener, 2 September 2006 (issue 3460)